GregRos/parjs/site/parjs.vault/✨ START HERE ✨.md

-This is a progress report.
+This is a progress report. **It will only render if you’re viewing the site locally as an Obsidian vault.**

 I’ve finished the general API, more or less, and now I need to work on  implementation-sensitive stuff that I’m less sure about, so this is where I start writing code.